Codecademy/docs/content/swift/concepts/collections/collections.md

 ## Working with Collections in Swift

-Depending on the type of the collection, different operations are available in Swift to use collections.
-The most commonly used operations on collections are:
+Each collection has certain capabilities and limitations that often inform how they are used and in which applications.
+The most common operations on collections are:

 - Accessing elements of a collection
 - Modifying elements of a collection